jkb23/Kancl/readme.md

 The second option is to work in Cypress UI, which will give you a faster feedback loop and more interactive way to investigate test failures.
 To install Cypress run `npm install && npx cypress install`.
-Make sure the app is running as is described in paragraph *Local development* and run:
+Make sure the app is running and run:

 ```shell
 npx cypress open